rspurgeon/termapi/README.md

 ## Usage

-* TODO: Add instrucitons and / or link to docs
+* TODO: Add instrucitons and / or link to docs;